txjmp/bo/readme.md

 * func signature: Set???(fld string, val type)
 * val's type matches the method name
-	* SetDate, val is time.Time
+	* SetDate, SetDateTime val is time.Time
 	* SetInt, val is int64; SetFloat, val is float64
 * all convert val to a string.
 * The existing rec value for fld is replaced with the new string value.